Posts: 509

 AI is rarely able to achieve the exact same positive results as people and the vast majority of the time, if you have a really specific narrow idea of what you want, a person can do it better than an AI.

-Quote:The thing about the system I suggested is that it could potentially save the player a shed load of money but focusing production in the factories closest to where the sales are.
+So using your comment, you said that Quote:The thing about the system I suggested is that it could potentially save the player a shed load of money but focusing production in the factories closest to where the sales are.

 I highly doubt it ever would.
 IMO you would be hard pressed to find an AI that is more efficient than a human manually micromanaging everything.
 (Unless its something extremely straightforward, which predicting sales and production numbers certainly isnt)